shimo-lab/sembei/README.md

-sembei : segmentation-free word embeddings
+oscca-sembei : segmentation-free version of OSCCA
 ===================================================